 #1: Mental Floss

 My personal favorite source of TOEFL-like science resource is the website Mental Floss.
 Mental Floss’s science section has tons of TOEFL-level science articles.
 Mental Floss has several other science-related archives too.
-To learn more about Mental Floss’s various science content, check out these two posts:
+To learn more about Mental Floss’s various science content, check out this post:

 #2: Smithsonian Magazine